-Rath is a feature documentary and was screened as part of Dingle International Film Festival 23-26 March 2017, winning the Audience Choice Award for ‘best feature’.
+Rath is a feature art film and was screened as part of Dingle International Film Festival 23-26 March 2017, winning the Audience Choice Award for ‘best feature’.

 A wealth of information is in danger of being lost, as knowledge which has been passed down orally through the generations has never been recorded.
 This film tells the story of Brendan O’Sullivan Rath, the last person with this particular wisdom born and bred and still living in the townland of Rath, a small place in the mountains near Kenmare, Co.
 Kerry.